philwhiles/frettler/README.md

 NOTE: the VERTICAL display of SCALE is TBD at this time.

-NOTE: the CLI arguments are handled by the Java framework, picocli, added to the codebase in the space of one evening (after actually practising guitar for 2 hours!), as well as the maven fat jar executable generation and the maven wrapper for building, and the bash wrappers.
-This will all no doubt go through some further refinements soon to make it easier to use!

 ### Tab Completion
 If you use bash as your shell, frettler can output a tab completion script to use.
 Just use the following :